10 Feb Ads Appearing On Fake News Sites – Should You Be Concerned?

 Ads appearing on fake news sites

-This is not an issue we’ve experienced as we have stringent checks in place and are vigilant when it comes to where our client’s ads are show, but it is a valid concern.
+Whilst we have stringent checks in place and are vigilant when it comes to where our client’s ads are show, it is an almighty task to prevent ads appearing on fake news sites, especially when new sites are popping up all the time, and so it is a valid concern.
 So how can something like this happen?
 Is it as disturbing as it seems at first glance?
 How can you prevent this?

 How This Can Happen